Drug Offense Attorney in Sugar Land, TX

-So then, what is possession of drugs?
+So, what qualifies as the possession of drugs?

-What if your loved one is traveling in a car with marijuana in it and that car is pulled over….are they possessing marijuana in the car simply because they are riding in it?
+What if your loved one is traveling in a car with marijuana in it and that car is pulled over — are they possessing marijuana in the car simply because they are riding in it?

 These are some of the most common drugs:

-Tramadol (Schedule 3)
+- Tramadol (Schedule 3)

-Heroin (Schedule 1)
+- Heroin (Schedule 1)

-Methamphetamine (Schedule 1)
+- Methamphetamine (Schedule 1)

-Cocaine (Schedule 1)
+- Cocaine (Schedule 1)

-Oxycodone (Schedule 1)
+- Oxycodone (Schedule 1)

-Valium (Schedule 3)
+- Valium (Schedule 3)

-Ritalin (Schedule 3)
+- Ritalin (Schedule 3)

 There are both misdemeanor and felony drug offenses:

-Class C – Possession of Drug Paraphernalia (Marijuana pipe, etc.)
+- Class C – Possession of Drug Paraphernalia (Marijuana pipe, etc.)

-Class B – Possession of Marijuana <2oz Class A – Possession of a Controlled Substance State Jail Felony – Possession of Less Than a Gram of Cocaine 3rd Degree Felony – Possession of a Controlled Substance PG 1 1G-4G 2nd Degree Felony – Possession of a Controlled Substance PG 1 4G-200G 1st Degree Felony – Possession of a Controlled Substance PG 1 >= 400G
+- Class B – Possession of Marijuana <2oz Class A – Possession of a Controlled Substance State Jail Felony – Possession of Less Than a Gram of Cocaine 3rd Degree Felony – Possession of a Controlled Substance PG 1 1G-4G 2nd Degree Felony – Possession of a Controlled Substance PG 1 4G-200G 1st Degree Felony – Possession of a Controlled Substance PG 1 >= 400G

-*The fact that there are drug offenses at every offense level makes it easier to negotiate cases downwards because there is always another drug offense one level down from wherever you are in the penalty range.
+*The fact that there are drug offenses at every offense level makes it easier to negotiate cases downwards, because there is always another drug offense one level down from wherever you are in the penalty range.
 Also, it is often the case that drugs are weighed while still packaged in a syringe or a plastic bag.
-Once removed from their packaging, it is sometimes the case that the drug weight is reduced enough to take the case down to a lower level penalty range….or at least arguably so…..
+Once removed from their packaging, it is sometimes the case that the drug weight is reduced enough to take the case down to a lower-level penalty range, or at least arguably so.